Field Training for Exploration & Mine Geologists

 • Further information on requirements will be provided

-Ioan is the Director of EGRU and a Senior Lecturer in Economic & Structural Geology at JCU.
+Ioan is the Director of EGRU and an Associate Professor in Economic & Structural Geology at JCU.
 His main research interests are:

 – economic geology;